Virtual data room setup checklist hero.

 Step 1: Decide what type of data room you need

-If you're in active due diligence with a serious investor, build the full room using the checklist above.
+Active due diligence with a serious investor - Build the full room using the checklist above.
+This is where granular permissions, version control, and an audit trail start to matter.

 Step 2: Choose your platform